 Average Medicare Advantage plans in Cedar Rapids, Iowa

 Around 19,135 people enrolled in Medicare Advantage in Cedar Rapids.
 There are several Iowa Medicare Advantage plans available for purchase.
 Currently, Linn County residents have 20 plans to cover expenses that Original Medicare doesn’t handle.

 HealthPartners (Local PPO) is one of the best options because of its low costs and excellent value.
 It features a five-star rating and a zero-dollar monthly premium.
 Enrollees pay up to $3,900 in maximum out-of-pocket expenses.

 Aetna (HMO POS) offers Medicare Advantage plans with $6,700 MOOP and no premium.
 Its four-star rating and included Part C benefits make it a worthwhile choice.

 Wellmark (HMO) currently has no star ratings but offers the lowest maximum out-of-pocket costs at $3,600.
-Their Blue Cross Blue Shield association gives them a trustworthy name.
+Its association with Blue Cross Blue Shield gives them a trustworthy name.
 You’ll pay no monthly premiums.